F1LT3R/multi-agent-flow/templates/GENERATE_CODE.md

 {{SHARED}}

 # Context
-- User stories are in your context below
+- User stories from WRITE_USER_STORIES are in your context
-- Previous report (if any) shows what to fix
+- REVIEW feedback may be injected if a previous attempt was rejected (fix those issues first)

 # Instructions
+1. If REVIEW feedback is present, prioritize fixing the specific issues it identifies
-1. Use `list_directory` to find existing code structure
+2. Use `list_directory` to find existing code structure
-2. Read relevant files to understand current implementation
+3. Read relevant files to understand current implementation
-3. Review each user story and its acceptance criteria
+4. Review each user story and its acceptance criteria
-4. Implement code that satisfies ALL acceptance criteria
+5. Implement code that satisfies ALL acceptance criteria
-5. If modifying package.json, run `install_dependencies`
+6. If modifying package.json, run `install_dependencies`
-6. Before finishing, verify each criterion is addressed
+7. Before finishing, verify each criterion is addressed

 # Requirements Checklist
 - For each user story, confirm the implementation handles: